php-fig/per-coding-style/spec.md

 subsequent line is indented at least once.
 When doing so, the first expression MUST be on the next line.
 The closing parenthesis and opening brace MUST be placed together on their own line with one space between them.
-The semicolons MUST be on the component the follow, not on the subsequent line.
+The semicolons MUST be on the component they follow, not on the subsequent line.
 For example:

 ```php
 <?php